 The fair value of investments in securities traded on national securities exchanges are valued at the closing price on the last business day of the year; securities traded on the over-the-counter market are valued at the last reported bid price.
+Investments which are not publicly traded, are recorded at NAV.
 Investment transactions are accounted for on the dates the purchases or sales are executed (trade date).
 Realized gains and losses are computed on the average-cost basis for investments sold.
 Unrealized gains and losses are recorded on an annual basis.
-Dividend income is recorded on the ex-dividend date; interest income is recorded as earned.
+Dividend income is recorded on the ex-dividend date.
+Interest income is recorded as earned.